PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/CodeSmells/DanielAgostinho/CodeSmells.md

 Overall, the `PermissionsResolverManager` class is doing too much, it needs heavy refactoring to improve maintainability and readability.
+The class should be divided into other smaller classes that divide it's responsabilities to make the implementation less convoluted.

 # Code Smell 2 - (Long Method)